With no zero car on the market, used prices go up to 20% and sales soar

 Used car costs more than a zero kilometer

 Selling a used car for a year and with a better price than the one paid for the purchase is something unprecedented at a time of economic stability.
-“I only saw this at the time of hyperinflation,” says Eduardo Jurcevic, president of Webmotors, the largest car buying and selling platform in the country.
+“I only saw this at the time of hyperinflation,” says Eduardo Jurcevic, president of Webmotors, the largest car purchase and sale platform in the country.

 Models in great demand, such as Volkswagen T-Cross and Gol, had an increase of 27% and 24% in one year, respectively, according to data from KBB Brasil, a company specializing in vehicle price research (see sidebar).